yt-dlp/yt-dlp/README.md

 #### soundcloud
 * `formats`: Formats to request from the API.
 Requested values should be in the format of `{protocol}_{extension}` (omitting the bitrate), e.g. `hls_opus,http_aac`.
 The `*` character functions as a wildcard, e.g. `*_mp3`, and can passed by itself to request all formats.
 Known protocols include `http`, `hls` and `hls-aes`; known extensions include `aac`, `opus` and `mp3`.
 Original `download` formats are always extracted.
 Default is `http_aac,hls_aac,http_opus,hls_opus,http_mp3,hls_mp3`

+#### orfon (orf:on)
+* `prefer_segments_playlist`: Prefer a playlist of program segments instead of a single complete video when available.
+If individual segments are desired, use `--concat-playlist never --extractor-args "orfon:prefer_segments_playlist"`

 **Note**: These options may be changed/removed in the future without concern for backward compatibility

 <!-- MANPAGE: MOVE "INSTALLATION" SECTION HERE -->